• For Educators

 There is no secret to student engagement in the “Common Core” era.
 The standards and the pedagogical shifts demanded of today’s students make it pretty clear for us.
 Building complex learning experiences, where students are routinely thinking at high levels, interacting with their peers, and receiving careful guidance and support from their teachers, is what grounds authentic engagement.

-This type of cognitive engagement promotes productive struggle and helps teachers create an environment where students feel safe taking risks, because they know the nature of the work doesn’t allow them to earn an A on the first try.
+This type of cognitive engagement promotes productive struggle and helps teachers create an environment where students feel comfortable taking risks, because they know the nature of the work doesn’t allow them to earn an A on the first try.
 This is especially important to consider at the middle school level, where a desire to earn points has not only been ingrained, but expected.

 Teachers can’t focus on their students’ efforts and help them understand they can improve if they’re using traditional approaches to learning.
 Assigning vocabulary or comprehension questions are both good examples of such traditional tasks that students work to compliantly complete.
 As school leaders, we must support teachers in building deeper tasks that challenge students and prompt them to want to acquire new knowledge and skills.